-Nothing says Christmas quite like a rich, steaming pudding arriving at the table to applause.
-Whether you’re running a café, restaurant, club or just cooking for a crowd at home, a good Christmas pudding recipe – and the right gear – makes all the difference.
+Nothing says Christmas quite like a rich, steamed Christmas pudding arriving at the table to applause.
+Whether you're running a café, restaurant, club or just cooking for a crowd at home, a good Christmas pudding recipe – and the right gear – makes all the difference.

 At Hospitality Connect in Penrith, we supply Avanti Pudding Trays and Chef Inox Mixing Bowls to help you create perfectly cooked, beautifully presented puddings every time.